jeff-sinn/Text-based-Blackjack-game-in-C-/README.md

 If you are dealt 21 from the start (Ace & 10), you got a blackjack.
 Dealer will hit until his/her cards total 17 or higher.
 Winning rules: blackjack > 21 points > 20 points ...
 Each players have 100 tokens.
-When the player have no tokens left, player lose.
-Instead, if the banker have no tokens left, the player win.
+When one of the player have no tokens left, the player/banker with most tokens win.

 Code requirement:
 generation of random sets: the cards recieved by the dealer or players are determined by the random function in C++ Data structure for storing game status: 1.integer for the tokens remained 2.string/int for the cards drawn.
 3.arrays of the cards in hand of each player.
 Dynamic memory management: We don't know what it is.
 May you teach us how to apply it into our project?
-File input: Number of the players (1-3) / Whether the player 'hit' to ask for the cards. / File output: the symbol of the cards / Win or lose against the dealer
+File input: Number of the players (1-3) / Whether the player 'hit' to ask for the cards.
+File output: the card board of the players / the player win or lose against the dealer / tokens left in each round / which player have the most tokens left when the game ends

 program codes in multiple files: 1.Calculate and show the number of tokens 2.Input the number of players and generate the cards for players and banker.
 3.Determine the a player win/lose against the dealer.
-4.print the card board.
+4.print the card board of the players and banker